ethereum-optimism/OPerating-manual/manual.md

 **Duration:** Most proposals go through a two-week review period and a one week voting or veto period.
 Exceptions:

 - Maintenance upgrades do not go through a review period, but move straight to one-week veto period.
-- The Protocol Upgrade process is two weeks, with a one week voting period for the Developer Advisory Board, and a one week stakeholder veto period.
+- The Protocol Upgrade process is up to two weeks, with an up to one week voting period for the Developer Advisory Board, and a one week stakeholder veto period.

 **Quorum:** All votes require 30% quorum.